bbazukun123/flappixieflap/README.md

 - **1.0.3**: Fixed scroll speed proportions and added map scroll dampening and a more natural character plunging on death.
 - **1.0.2**: Added a loading animation and fixed Black line tiling sprite issue.
 - **1.0.1**: Added a 3-2-1 countdown timer and balanced the hitbox boundary.

+## WIP

+- **Fullscreen Experience**: Currently working on the seamless resizing of graphics for desktop browsers and searching for ways to balance the gameplay throughout various resizing ratios.